SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-12-thoughts-on-variants.md

 ## Current vaccines work against current variants&hellip; so far

 So far, the 5 major vaccines that are widely available work pretty well against the known variants, including the scary Delta variant (B.1.617.2).
-[Eric Topol, the head of Scrips Research Translational Institute](https://drerictopol.com/meet-eric-topol/), summarized it for us in a nice little table:
+[Eric Topol, the head of Scripps Research Translational Institute](https://drerictopol.com/meet-eric-topol/), summarized it for us in a nice little table: